lapinek/platform-scripting/README.md

 4. When the HTTP call is complete, submit the form.
 5. If the HTTP request takes more time than the specified timeout, auto submit the form.

-Notes:
+Specific for Scripted Authentication Module points of consideration:

 * The form is self-submitting.
 * The input for the client-side data can be referenced via the `output` object.
 * The form can be submitted with the automatically provided `submit()` function.

-> If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with the good old alert.
+> If you'd like to inspect the page content, you can further delay submission of the form or stop JavaScript execution with the good old `alert()`.

 The corresponding server-side script, used in the same authentication module, can [Access Client-Side Script Output Data](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn-client-data) via a String object named `clientScriptOutputData`.